DimitarChristoff/epik/README.md

 #### id
 ---
-Due to serialisation and the ability to use storage to retrieve a collection later, each collection has an, derrived either from the options object or generated at random.
+Due to serialisation and the ability to use storage to retrieve a collection later, each collection has an id, derived either from the options object or generated at random.

 ## Collection Sync